shcaba/Sebastes_melanops_OR/Document/_main.md

 Black Rockfish are also an important component of the recreational fisheries in northern California but are of less significance south of Cape Mendocino due to their reduced prevalence compared to other species.
 Since 1990 annual recreational harvests of Black Rockfish have averaged 229.6 tons off California, 304.4 tons off Oregon, and 272.5 tons off Washington.
 Commercial annual harvests by non-trawl gear types during the same period averaged 44.6 tons in California, 62.0 tons in Oregon, and 14.7 tons in Washington.
 Harvests by trawl on average during this period have been less than 19.3 tons annually for all three states combined.

 Removal histories have been a significant axis of uncertainty in the past assessments of Black Rockfish.
 Because of concerns about the effects of initial equilibrium assumptions on the level of depletion estimated in the preliminary base model, the 2003 Stock Assessment Review (STAR) panel worked with the Stock Assessment Team (STAT) to develop a catch history that avoided the need to assume historical catch and equilibrium conditions in the first year of the assessment.
 The assumed catch reconstruction began in 1946, ramping up from zero in 1945 and all prior years.
-In hindsight, this may not have been a good assumption, as indicated by the following text from Cleaver (1951) that describes catches of rockfish from 1941 to 1949 in Oregon.
+In hindsight, this may not have been a good assumption, as indicated by the following text from [@cleaver_1951] that describes catches of rockfish from 1941 to 1949 in Oregon.

 "The rockfish are caught by otter trawl and long-line gear.
 The principal species caught by the otter trawl are the Black Rockfish (*Sebastodes melanops*); green or yellowtail rockfish (*S. flavidus*); red or orange rockfish (*S. pinniger*); and rosefish (*S. alutus*).
 The landings of rockfish (all species) rose rapidly during the war from 1,301,400 pounds in 1941 to a peak of over 17,000,000 in 1945.
 Subsequently the landings fell rapidly because of decreased demand and leveled off at about 4,000,000 per year in 1949.

-Cleaver also states, in an introductory section on Bottom Fisheries, that the "otter trawl fishery accounts for at least 95 percent by weight of the bottom fish landings."
+Cleaver [-@cleaver_1951] also states, in an introductory section on Bottom Fisheries, that the "otter trawl fishery accounts for at least 95 percent by weight of the bottom fish landings."

-That Black Rockfish is one of only four species that Cleaver identifies as composing the large landings of rockfish in Oregon (most of which was actually taken off of Washington waters) during WWII suggests that Black Rockfish were not a trivial fraction of the large catches taken during the 1940s.
+That Black Rockfish is one of only four species that Cleaver [-@cleaver_1951] identifies as composing the large landings of rockfish in Oregon (most of which was actually taken off of Washington waters) during WWII suggests that Black Rockfish were not a trivial fraction of the large catches taken during the 1940s.
 One might also suppose that the otter trawl fishery took a large portion of the landings of Black Rockfish.
 Cleaver's statements are certainly at odds with the catch reconstruction developed in the previous assessments.

 It seems that Black Rockfish were also landed in appreciable quantities in California during the 1940s.
 Black Rockfish was identified by scientific name as one of the "half-dozen of the larger and more abundant species [that] make up over half of the annual California commercial poundage landed" (Anon.
 1949).